 Here is a card that we sent.
-It has one central message: getting more from your direct mail campaign.
-Then it has one simple call to action: go to www.postcardmania.com/getmore to download your free report.
+It has one central message: get your first 5000 postcards free.
+Then it has one simple call to action, visit postcardmania.com/dentalfree

 Step One - Postcard

 - Simple copy

 - Bullet points to quickly communicate

 - Immediately directs reader to next step: the landing page